 Each gold nugget and/or pile of bars collected adds to your $ total as indicated at the bottom of the screen.
 While some can be tricky to reach, I’d still recommend grabbing as much as you can, because you’ll need a full bar to exit the current level.
 Trust me, getting past all kinds of nasties only to find yourself short on money in the end… not fun.
 So get to breaking some boxes and slaying enemies for loot (gold, not items)!

 If you’re feeling crafty after all that running, jumping and slicing, the game comes with a fully featured level editor.
 There’s even an official website for sharing your creations with other The Art of Dying fans – doesn’t get better than that.
 Or does it?
 Well, if you’re an aspiring developer, or simply curious as to what makes it tick, you’re gonna love this next bit: the entire project is open source!

 Have fun, prepare to die a lot and make sure to let me know if you managed to beat the game.

 Indeed.
 So if you’re up for a challenge, or think you are, check out this forum thread for download links and more details.
-Remember: no gold, no exit.
-Greed is a sure-fire way get yourself killed, but it’s a risk you’ll have to take in… The Art of Dying.
+Remember, no gold, no exit.
+Greed is a surefire way to get yourself killed, but it’s a risk you’ll have to take in… The Art of Dying.